 Severe symptoms require immediate medical help and can include trouble breathing, chest pain or pressure, new confusion, inability to fully wake up, and bluish lips or face.

-The best way to prevent infection is to avoid being exposed to the virus that causes COVID-19.
+The best ways to prevent infection is to get vaccinated and avoid being exposed to the virus that causes COVID-19.
 There are simple, everyday preventative actions to help prevent the spread of COVID-19, as well as respiratory viruses in general:

 If you are sick, to keep from spreading respiratory illness to others, you should: